lucacorbucci/lucacorbucci.github.io/content/research/_index.md

 ### 📚 Thesis Co-Supervision

+- Elia Bisconti, "Towards Personalized Explainability: The development of a Modular Recommender System to Assess Explanation Suitability for Different Personas", Master Degree in Computer Science, 2025
+- Javier Alejandro Borges Legrottaglie, "A Data-Driven Unsupervised Approach for the Prevention of Forgotten Items"​, Master Degree in Digital Humanities, 2025
 - Francesco Cappellini, “Federated Explainable Artificial Intelligence: A Case Study"​, One-year Master in Big Data Analytics & Social Mining, 2023